anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ```
 Again, let us break down the code by parameters:
 - **generator**: The data generator we have created previously for training image data.
 - **epochs**: The number of steps to train our CNN model.
-For each single step, the neural network is trained on every training samples to update its parameters (weights and bias).
+For each single step, the neural network is trained on every training samples to update its parameters (weights and bias). *(Imagine our model needs to take 25 exams.)*
 - **callbacks**: A set of functions to be applied at given stages of the training procedure.
 Here, we use ```EarlyStopping``` which early stops the training when a monitored quantity has stopped improving.
 Here, we set the monitored value as ```val_loss```, which is the error value calculated by the loss function for the validation dataset. ```patience``` indicates the number of epochs with no improvement after which training will be stopped.
-Here, the training will stop early is the 'val_loss' does not improve for two epochs. ```verbose```specifies the verbosity mode: 0 = silent, 1 = progress bar, 2 = one line per epoch.
+Here, the training will stop early is the 'val_loss' does not improve for two epochs. ```verbose```specifies the verbosity mode: 0 = silent, 1 = progress bar, 2 = one line per epoch. *(Imagine this allows our model to graduate early.)*
 - **validation_data**: The data generator we have created previously for validation image data.